How to Run a Successful Pinterest Contest in 2021

 Pinterest is often overlooked in favor of more popular social media networks.
 Mostly it’s due to Pinterest having fewer active users than Facebook and Instagram, for example.
 But that doesn’t mean you can’t use Pinterest to drive massive leads and sales for your business.

 In fact, Pinterest is a highly social platform with a collaborative atmosphere.
-This makes it ideal for driving engagement and developing strong customer relationships.
+This makes it ideal for driving engagement and developing strong customer relationships; especially if you work on growing your Pinterest followers.

 If you’re a creative brand such as fashion, home design, cooking, and other brands with a creative flair, you’ll likely see great success on it.